ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 arrayList.splice(0, arrayList.length);
 ```

 Above implementation will also work perfectly.
-This way of empty the array will also update all the references of original array.
+This way of empty the array will also update all the references of the original array.

 ```javascript
 var arrayList = ['a', 'b', 'c', 'd', 'e', 'f']; // Created array